1technophile/OpenMQTTGateway/docs/upload/troubleshoot.md

 Check your IDE environment version, boards version, libraries version before submitting an issue or a question.
 Verify especially that the libraries provided into the [release page](https://github.com/1technophile/OpenMQTTGateway/releases) are located into your "sketchbook folder"/libraries if your are using the Arduino IDE.

-## ESP32 compilation errors related to wifi
+## ESP32 compilation errors related to WiFi
 If you get one or several of the following errors:

 `error: 'WIFI_STA' was not declared in this scope`